-Accelerated Reader: Students have the opportunity to read Accelerated Reader books, take a quiz on the book, and earn points upon completion of the quiz.
+Accelerated Reader: Students can read Accelerated Reader books, take a quiz on the book, and earn points upon completion of the quiz.
 Incentives are given for accumulating AR points and meeting comprehension goals.

 At the end of the school year, a special award is given to the top point earners in 5th and 6th grade.